Herbert Sutcliffe: Childhood

 Herbert Sutcliffe was born in Summerbridge, Nidderdale, West Riding of Yorkshire on 24 November 1894 at his parents' home, a cottage in Gabblegate (now called East View).
 His parents were Willie and Jane Sutcliffe.
 Herbert was the second of three sons, his brothers being Arthur and Bob.
 Willie Sutcliffe, who worked at a sawmill in nearby Dacre Banks, was a keen club cricketer.

 When Herbert was still a baby the family moved to Pudsey, where Willie's father was the landlord of the King's Arms.
 Willie worked in the pub and played cricket for the well-known Pudsey St Lawrence Cricket Club.
 He also played rugby football, and an injury sustained during a rugby match led to his premature death in 1898.

 Jane Sutcliffe moved the family back to Nidderdale, where they lived in Darley, the boys enrolling at Darley School, and she remarried.
 Jane developed consumption, and she died in January 1904 at the age of 37, when Herbert was nine.
 Jane's second husband was a bootmaker called Tom Waller but he was not allowed custody of the brothers who moved back to Pudsey to be cared for by the Sutcliffe family.
-Willie Sutcliffe had three sisters, Sarah, Carrie and Harriet, who ran a bakery.
+Willie Sutcliffe had three sisters, Hannah, Caroline and Harriet, who ran a bakery.
 They became the legal guardians of Arthur, Herbert and Bob, respectively.

 As the three aunts were devoted members of the local Congregational Church, the three boys received religious instruction there and Herbert became a lifelong committed Christian.
 He was a Sunday School teacher as a young man and first came to notice as a cricketer when he played for a church team.
 The boys lived in the family house which contained the bakery and slept in a loft above the bakehouse itself.

 Herbert left school in 1908 when he was 13, and was apprenticed to a boot and shoe company as a "clicker" who fastened boot soles to uppers.
 In 1911, his prowess at cricket earned him an offer of clerical employment in a local textile mill, where he learnt bookkeeping, a skill that served him well when he launched his own business career.